The Best Christmas Sugar Cookies (No-Chill Recipe)

 Flour, sugar, butter, crisco, vanilla, eggs, sprinkles, cookie cutters, sprinkles and dry ingredients for Christmas Sugar Cookies.

-• Decorating tips – I used a Wilton #3 round piping tip for the outlines- you can get them on Amazon (here) for about $1 or any craft store
+• Icing bags and tips – I used a Wilton #3 round piping tip for the outlines- you can get them on Amazon (here) for about $1 or any craft store.

 • Gel food coloring

-• Toothpicks – These are to help you fill in the tiny little gaps and smooth over the icing
+• Toothpicks – These help to fill in the tiny little gaps and smooth over the icing.

 Floured surface with a disc of Christmas Sugar Cookie dough next to a rolling pin.